Maned Wolves

 Adopt a Maned Wolf Pack

-As accredited members of the Association of Zoos and Aquariums, the Endangered Wolf Center plays a critical role in the Species Survival Plan for maned wolves through managed breeding, behavioral and reproductive research, and education.
-Your symbolic adoption helps make all of this possible, and includes a 12-month membership to the Endangered Wolf Center.
+As certified members of the Association of Zoos and Aquariums, the Endangered Wolf Center plays a critical role in the Species Survival Plan and SAFE (Saving Animals From Extinction) Program for maned wolves through managed breeding, behavioral and reproductive research, and education.
+Your symbolic adoption helps make all of this possible and includes a 12-month membership to the Endangered Wolf Center.